akka/akka/akka-docs/src/main/paradox/remoting.md

 @@@ note

-In order to switch of the logging, set `akka.remote.classic.log-remote-lifecycle-events = off` in your `application.conf`.
+In order to disable the logging, set `akka.remote.classic.log-remote-lifecycle-events = off` in your `application.conf`.